 Biography

-His research explores private law from comparative, international, and interdisciplinary perspectives as reflected in his publications and presentations.
-He has collaboratively organised conferences on private international and comparative law, such as Default Rules in Private Law.
-In these areas, he has supervised research students and welcomes new proposals.
+His research explores private law from comparative, international, and interdisciplinary perspectives across Common Law and Civil Law traditions as reflected in his publications and presentations.
+He has collaboratively organised conferences on private international and comparative law, such as Default Rules in Private Law and Characterisation in the Conflict of Laws.
+In these research areas, he has supervised students and welcomes new MPhil/DPhil proposals.

 Positions